 To my knowledge, we still do not know exactly how the xenomorph made it back from Planet 4 to LV-426 to instigate the exodus that lead to it being introduced to its own home world in 2197, almost a hundred years later, setting up a feedback loop of stupid that can only be broken by tricking Ridley Scott into saying his own name backwards and banishing the malevolent spirit that current corrupts his mind to the nightmarish hell-scape from whence it came.
 However, I’m sure some poor writer is currently locked in a cellar somewhere being forced to work it all out.

-We open on a variation of our common theme; a command ship, a patrol ship and, of course, a salvage ship coupled to a core drive, all en route to investigate and salvage a mysterious crashed ship on a barren moon and immediately we have to wonder why the words “salvage”, “barren moon”, and “mysterious crashed vessel” don’t have their own dedicated chapters in every Weyland-Yutani safety and security manual, distributed to every ship and captain across their fleets, with the bolded foreword “How Not To Become Impregna-Murdered By Alien Monsters”.
+In the first chapter of Prometheus: The Complete Fire And Stone, We open on a variation of our common theme; a command ship, a patrol ship and, of course, a salvage ship coupled to a core drive, all en route to investigate and salvage a crashed ship on a barren moon and immediately we have to wonder why the words “salvage”, “barren moon”, and “mysterious crashed vessel” don’t have their own dedicated chapters in every Weyland-Yutani safety and security manual, distributed to every ship and captain across their fleets, with the bolded foreword “How Not To Become Impregna-Murdered By Alien Monsters”.

 Salvage missions are the Angela Lansbury of the Aliens franchise.
 They only bring death.
 Messy, chest-popping death.

-That’s not to say the writers aren’t toying with new ideas.
-This time around, they’re also making a documentary, and on page 10 we learn that the ship’s astro-biologist has instructed the crew to not “… eat alien dirt or pee in any lakes.”
-This makes him the smartest scientist on any Weyland-Yutani mission since the Prometheus’s geologist managed to get lost in a cave.
+That’s not to say the writers aren’t toying with new ideas in chapter 1 of Prometheus: The Complete Fire And Stone.
+This time around, they’re also making a documentary, and on page 10 we learn that the ship’s astrobiologist has instructed the crew to not “… eat alien dirt or pee in any lakes.”
+This makes him the smartest scientist on any Weyland-Yutani mission since Prometheus’ geologist managed to get lost in a cave.

 When (sigh… say it with me); “we discover that the salvage mission is a lie and the real plan is something more insidious”.
 In this case, it’s to investigate the legend of the Engineers that prompted the doomed Prometheus mission almost a century ago.
-It’s at that moment that I realised that it’s time to take my first shot of tequila and strap on my beer helmet.
+It was at that moment that I realised that it was time to take my first shot of tequila and strap on my beer helmet.

-Jokes aside, the overall story isn’t terrible.
+Jokes aside, the overall story in chapter 1 of Prometheus: The Complete Fire And Stone isn’t terrible.
 The characterisation sucks though.
-There’s little to no real motivation, and beside a loose introduction to some of the crew at the beginning, I have no idea who is a filmmaker, salvager, security specialist, acolyte, or friggin’ cook.
+There’s little to no real motivation, and besides a loose introduction to some of the crew at the beginning, I have no idea who is a filmmaker, salvager, security specialist, acolyte, or friggin’ cook.
 The variation on the standard synthetic theme, however, begins setting the stage for something very exciting to come.

 When the character development does happen, it comes like a slap in the face.
 With no foreshadowing, [spoiler removed]’s sudden switch in personality feels designed to surprise rather than develop.
 But it’s not so off-kilter that it throws the story and, considering the dramatic pacing at this point, you can almost forgive the “oh no they didn’t!” moment if it keeps the action barreling forward.

-The first disappointing precursor you’ll notice about our Aliens chapter is the dinky, high contracts line-work with its minimal, muted pallet that just screams, “no one was particularly invested in this crossover arc” and it’s kinda downhill from there.
+The first disappointing precursor you’ll notice about our Aliens chapter in Prometheus: The Complete Fire And Stone is the dinky, high contracts line-work with its minimal, muted pallet that just screams, “no one was particularly invested in this crossover arc” and it’s kinda downhill from there.

-Written as a prequel for Chapter 1, but as a direct sequel from previous books (and all-kinda tied up in the feverish feedback loop I tiraded through above), you get the feeling that the reason they didn’t simply start the book with this chapter is because it was just too boring.
+Written as a prequel for Chapter 1, but as a direct sequel from previous books (and all-kinda tied up in the feverish feedback loop I tiraded through above), you get the feeling that the reason they didn’t simply start Prometheus: The Complete Fire And Stone with this chapter is that it was just too boring.
 To make matters worse, as a prequel to the previous chapter, you already know how it’s going to end.

-In classic AVP style, the writers don’t even bother trying to justify the Predators’ inclusion in this story.
+In classic AVP style, the writers don’t even bother trying to justify the Predators’ inclusion in Prometheus: The Complete Fire And Stone.
 My current theory is, if enough marines and aliens occupy a similar space for a prolonged amount of time within the AVP universe, a Predator will spontaneously materialise and start decapitating things.
 They’re the Adjustment Bureau of the Dark Horse universe, cosmic auditors with a penchant for mimicry and shoulder blasters.

-As far as the story goes, we’re picking up where Chapter 1 left off.
+As far as the story goes, we’re picking up where Chapter 1 of Prometheus: The Complete Fire And Stone left off.
 But we’re transitioning from Ridley Scott to full-blown James Cameron.
 Unsurprisingly, the action picks up considerably in this episode, and we finally begin to see some character development – oh man, do we.
 It took 220-odd pages and one of the best Predator death scenes set to paper or film, but I’m into this now.
 I’m even willing to forgive the atrocious process of deus ex machina by which the Predators appeared in the first place.
-Chapter 3 is a fast-paced, action-packed thrill ride of violence and metaphysics, meshing blood-letting and soliloquies in a fashion reminiscent of early Morrison, with all the Cronenberg body horror you could shake a John Carpenter at.
-And the art is gorgeous…

-…and we’re back to assembly-line pen-work and half-arsed inking.
+And we’re back to assembly-line pen-work and half-arsed inking in Prometheus: The Complete Fire And Stone.
 Scribble-shading and barely disguised photoshop brushes abound.
 It’s not that it’s bad, per se, but if I wanted to skim-read 100 pages of storyboard renders I’d flip through an old Cannes advertising archive.
 You also get the distinct impression that the artist either got tired halfway through or just ran out of time.
 (In fairness, it’s probably the latter).

 Also, there’s a Predator.

-The artwork improves as the story progresses, but never really escapes that working-to-a-deadline feeling.
-Interestingly, the more hasty the line-work becomes, the more dynamism and life begin to slip into the panels, and you’d almost begin to enjoy the story of it wasn’t for the quickly bourgeoning buddy-cop bromance between the stoic Predator and the suddenly garrulous sidekick tied to his hip like the Chris Tucker to his terrifying-pucker-mouthed Jackie Chan.
+The artwork in Chapter 4 of Prometheus: The Complete Fire And Stone improves as the story progresses, but never really escapes that working-to-a-deadline feeling.
+Interestingly, the hastier the line-work becomes, the more dynamism and life begin to slip into the panels, and you’d almost begin to enjoy the story if it wasn’t for the quickly bourgeoning buddy-cop bromance between the stoic Predator and the suddenly garrulous sidekick tied to his hip like the Chris Tucker to his terrifying-pucker-mouthed Jackie Chan.

 It’s also kinda weird how the lead anti-hero seems to slowly transitions between a handsome, battle-scarred Caucasian and a moustache-twiddling Spanish conquistador depending on how good or bad he’s acting.
 It’s not really my place to, nor do I really want to, get into that, but… it’s just uncomfortably weird, ok?

 The final panel is rad.
-I’m guessing that’s where the artists spent the majority of his effort.
+I’m guessing that’s where the artist spent the majority of his effort.

-Everything about this chapter is great; the art, the writing, and a satisfying, unexpected sense of closure for a story that I was worried had peaked in the third chapter.
+Everything about this chapter of Prometheus: The Complete Fire And Stone is great; the art, the writing, and a satisfying, unexpected sense of closure for a story that I was worried had peaked in the third chapter.
 If the Prometheus franchise can keep this level of creative investment running into the future I may have to begrudgingly begin calling myself a fan.
-It hints at the incredible potential that the newly “invented” Prometheus universe has if those responsible for its evolution weren’t so invested in trying to recreate their heyday by fruitlessly and repeatedly looping it back into its own origins.
+It hints at the incredible potential that the newly “invented” Prometheus universe has as if those responsible for its evolution weren’t so invested in trying to recreate their heyday by fruitlessly and repeatedly looping it back into its own origins.